This Fall, the Traill College Office is open to serve you by phone, e-mail, or in-person.

 In 1964, Traill became the first all-women’s college in the university.
 Now fully co-educational, it is beautifully situated on a drumlin just a 5-minute walk from the downtown core of Peterborough.
 We are happy to continue to be a link between the university and the greater Peterborough community.
 In 2016, an external review concluded that the College be revitalized and “a new Traill which will embrace collegiate traditions” emerge.
 I am excited to be a part of this collegiate renaissance and invite you to join us on the journey.

 Traill boasts a rich mix of older houses of historic significance that stand alongside modern architectural structures predominately designed by Trent’s Master Planning Architect Ron Thom (1923-1986).
-Traill is also home to The Trend, a pub and restaurant that has regular operating hours and is open to the public.
+Traill is also home to The Trend, a pub and restaurant that will be open for study and activities, but not serving food this Fall.

 This year there are almost 500 undergraduates and over 500 graduate students that are members of the College!
 Regardless of college affiliation, every Trent student is welcome here as we are conveniently located near Peterborough’s downtown.
 Traill is also home to Trent University’s Continuing Education program that brings over 200 members of the greater community to our classrooms annually.
-Again, I invite you to visit Traill, attend one of our special events, or just enjoy a meal at The Trend.
+Again, I invite you to visit Traill, virtually or in-person, to participate in our special events and connect with our services.
 You will always find someone around to engage you in lively discussion.
-Jessica Becking, College Assistant, and I hope to see you soon.
+Samantha Perritt, College Assistant, and I hope to see you soon.

 Dr Michael Eamon